lukzak/Czech-Localization-for-WoW-1.12.1/README.md

 * Emotes
 * Quest texts/objectives
 * Spell and Spell Aura Descriptions
+* Descriptions of what stats do (Stamina: Zvyšuje hodnotu zdraví)

 ## How to build this patch manually with your own changes
 You will need [Ladik's MPQ Editor](https://www.zezula.net/en/mpq/download.html) and [WDBXEditor](https://github.com/WowDevTools/WDBXEditor).